waaall/Local-Serial-Studio/README.md

 cmake --build . -j$(nproc)
 ```

-By default, the build system produces a fully GPLv3-compliant version of Serial Studio.
+The build system produces a fully GPLv3-compliant version of Serial Studio with all available features.
-This version includes most core features but excludes commercial modules such as MQTT, 3D visualization, XY plotting, and other advanced tools that depend on proprietary Qt components.

-If you are a Pro user or have a commercial license, [contact the project maintainer](mailto:alex@serial-studio.com) for build instructions and activation requirements.

 ## Support the Project
 Serial Studio is developed and maintained by [Alex Spataru](https://github.com/alex-spataru).
 It is open source and community-driven, with commercial options available for users who need advanced features or business-friendly licensing.

-If Serial Studio is useful to you, consider supporting its development in one of the following ways:
+If Serial Studio is useful to you, consider supporting its development:

 - [**Donate via PayPal**](https://www.paypal.com/donate?hosted_button_id=XN68J47QJKYDE): Helps keep the project active and sustainable.
-- [**Purchase a Commercial License**](https://serial-studio.com): Required for commercial use of the official binary.
-Includes Pro features and priority support.

 Commercial licenses directly fund continued development, bug fixes, and new features.